 - Coconut oil: you should use coconut oil to make this recipe because, unlike other oils, it solidifies.

 - Vanilla extract: I always use homemade vanilla extract as it’s more affordable and extremely easy to make, but the store-bought version is also a good choice.

 - Powdered sugar: you can buy powdered sugar or make it at home in about 2 minutes with just 2 simple ingredients.

 - Soy milk powder: this vegan chocolate will work with any type of plant-based milk powder.

 Is white chocolate vegan?

 You may be wondering, is white chocolate vegan?
-Well, white chocolate isn’t normally vegan, as it usually contains some kind of dairy and you won’t really find dairy-free white chocolate.
+Well, it normally isn't, as it usually contains some kind of dairy and you won't really find dairy-free white chocolate.

 Looking for more chocolate recipes?